-Tremblay-en-France, Paris, France.167 Air France is the flag carrier of France;168 since a 2004 merger with Dutch national carrier KLM, it has been a subsidiary of the Air France-KLM Group, also headquartered at Tremblay-en-France.169 Prior to that it was an independent company, stateowned since nationalisation in 1945, but partly privatised in 1999.170 As of 2020 the French state reportedly owned a 14.3% stake in the Air France- KLM Group, with the Netherlands owning 14%;171 however, in the context of its Covid bailout of Air France (see below), by February 2022 the French government's stake in the group had increased to nearly 29% while the Dutch holding fell to 9%.172
+Tremblay-en-France, Paris, France.
+Air France is the flag carrier of France; since a 2004 merger with Dutch national carrier KLM, it has been a subsidiary of the Air France-KLM Group, also headquartered at Tremblay-en-France.
+Prior to that it was an independent company, state-owned since nationalisation in 1945, but partly privatised in 1999.
+As of 2020 the French state reportedly owned a 14.3% stake in the Air France-KLM Group, with the Netherlands owning 14%; however, in the context of its Covid bailout of Air France (see below), by February 2022 the French government's stake in the group had increased to nearly 29% while the Dutch holding fell to 9%.

-2021 revenue: €8,744 million (up 36% on 2020 but still down 47% on 2019)173 of the pandemic the proportion of Air France passenger kilometres that are unoccupied has nearly trebled.
+2021 revenue: €8,744 million (up 36% on 2020 but still down 47% on 2019)

-21.82 million passengers carried (up 24% on 2020 but still down 58% on 2019); 60,180 million passenger kilometres flown (up 27% on 2020 but still down 61% on 2019)174
+21.82 million passengers carried (up 24% on 2020 but still down 58% on 2019); 60,180 million passenger kilometres flown (up 27% on 2020 but still down 61% on 2019)

 Air France's passenger load factor for 2021 was 64.3%, meaning that when adjusted for length of journey, less than two-thirds of the seats on its flights were filled.
-This figure was down 0.2 percentage points on 2020 $(64.6\%)^{175}$ and 22.6 percentage points below the figure for 2019 (86.9%).176 In other words, since the start
+This figure was down 0.2 percentage points on 2020 (64.6%) and 22.6 percentage points below the figure for 2019 (86.9%).
+In other words, since the start of the pandemic the proportion of Air France passenger kilometres that are unoccupied has nearly trebled.

-Air France Group (including the subsidiaries HOP and Transavia France) had total 2021 GHG emissions of 10.9 million tonnes of CO_2 , of which Scope 1 emissions (almost entirely from aircraft) accounted for 8.9 million tonnes (up 22% on 2020, but still 45% below the pre-Covid 2019 figure of 16.2 million tonnes).
-It had CO_2 emissions per passenger kilometre of 95.2 grammes (down 7% on 2020 but still 16% higher than 2019's figure of 82 grammes).177
+Air France Group (including the subsidiaries HOP and Transavia France) had total 2021 GHG emissions of 10.9 million tonnes of $\mathrm{CO}2$ , of which Scope 1 emissions (almost entirely from aircraft) accounted for 8.9 million tonnes (up 22% on 2020, but still 45% below the pre-Covid 2019 figure of 16.2 million tonnes).
+It had $\mathrm{CO}2$ emissions per passenger kilometre of 95.2 grammes (down 7% on 2020 but still 16% higher than 2019's figure of 82 grammes).

-According to a press release, Air France began offsetting all domestic flights in 2020 via projects in South America, Africa and Asia, focusing on 'reforestation, forest preservation and biodiversity, along with the development of renewable energies'.178 However, according to Air France-KLM Group's environmental reporting, Air France Group's mandatory and voluntary offsetting earned just 989,000 tonnes of CO2 credits in 2021 - equating to around 9% of the group's total emissions.179 Air France also runs a scheme for individual and corporate customers to offset the emissions resulting from their travel,180 though zero credits are attributed to this for 2021.181
+According to a press release, Air France began offsetting all domestic flights in 2020 via projects in South America, Africa and Asia, focusing on 'reforestation, forest preservation and biodiversity, along with the development of renewable energies'.
+However, according to Air France-KLM Group's environmental reporting, Air France Group's mandatory and voluntary offsetting earned just 989,000 tonnes of CO2 credits in 2021 - equating to around 9% of the group's total emissions.
+Has Air France also runs a scheme for individual and corporate customers to offset the emissions resulting from their travel, Hough zero credits are attributed to this for 2021.

 Air France has a target to halve its emissions per passenger kilometre by 2030 from a 2005 baseline.
-This is acknowledged to be partly reliant on offsetting projects as well as on its mandatory participation in the EU-ETS and global CORSIA emissions trading schemes,182 in addition to use of so-called sustainable aviation fuel and various measures to reduce fuel consumption.183 According to Air France-KLM Group's environmental reporting, in 2021 Air France Group's use of sustainable aviation fuel saved just 20 tonnes of CO2 emissions.184
+This is acknowledged to be partly reliant on offsetting projects as well as on its mandatory participation in the EU-ETS and global CORSIA emissions trading schemes, in addition to use of so-called sustainable aviation fuel and various measures to reduce fuel consumption.
+According to Air France-KLM Group's environmental reporting, in 2021 Air France Group's use of sustainable aviation fuel saved just 20 tonnes of CO2 emissions.